1982 NCAA Division I men's basketball championship game: Game summary

 The game began with a tip–off between Georgetown's Patrick Ewing and North Carolina's Sam Perkins, which was won by Georgetown.
 Ewing made the first shot of the game from the baseline.
 On defense, Ewing was called for goaltending four times to give North Carolina their first eight points.
 Georgetown coach John Thompson ordered Ewing to "make his presence known" on defense and to not worry about goaltending calls when attempting to block shots.
 North Carolina did not physically make a shot until 8:08 had passed, at which point the score was 12–10 in favor of Georgetown.
 Eric Floyd proceeded to score four consecutive baskets for the Hoyas, while Worthy made six shots for the Tar Heels to tie the score at 22–22.
 The score at halftime was 32–31 in favor of the Hoyas, with ten of North Carolina's points coming off five goaltending calls on Ewing.

 The teams traded baskets for the majority of the second half, with the largest advantage being four points by Georgetown with over twelve minutes to go in the game.
 After five more minutes of game play, North Carolina managed to cut the lead to two, 56–54.
 The Tar Heels then obtained a single point lead with 5:50 to play and set up in their four corners offense, to run out the game clock.
 The Tar Heels were quickly fouled and Jimmy Black converted two free throws, while Fred Brown made two his own on the other end to bring the score to 59–58 in favor of North Carolina.
 With three and a half minutes left in the contest, Michael Jordan drove to the basket and made a shot off of the backboard to increase the Tar Heels' lead to three, 61–58.
 On Georgetown's following possession, Ewing made a jump shot to bring his team within one.
 North Carolina again set up in the four corners.
 While making an attempt to steal the ball from Matt Doherty, the Hoyas' Eric Smith was called for a foul.
 This sent Doherty to the line for a one-and-one, which he missed and Ewing got the rebound.
 Floyd then hit a twelve-foot jump shot with 57 seconds left to go to give Georgetown the lead, 62–61.
-Then, Jordan received a pass from Black and connected on a shot with fifteen seconds remaining in the game to give North Carolina a one-point lead.
+Then, Jordan received a pass from Black and connected on a shot with fifteen seconds remaining in the game to give North Carolina a one-point lead on his famous game-winning shot.
 On the Hoyas' ensuing possession, Fred Brown mistakenly passed the ball away to Worthy, who proceeded to run out some of the clock before being fouled by Smith.
 Because the officials called an intentional foul, Worthy received two free throw attempts, both of which he missed.
 Floyd got the rebound and attempted a last second shot that also missed.